This booklet does not apply to any POST 16 educational providers.

 - They have seriously broken the school’s Behaviour/Discipline Policy — you can ask school for a copy or look on the schools website

-- It would seriously harm their education or welfare or that of others if they also were to remain at school
+- It would seriously harm their education or welfare or that of others if they were to remain at school

 Children can be excluded for their behaviour outside school